LG unveils new soundbars with Dolby Atmos and Google Assistant

 Looking for a new Google Assistant-imbued, Dolby Atmos-driven soundbar to drive your living room setup’s sound?
-LG’s refreshed portfolio aims to meet that need.
+Well, LG’s refreshed portfolio might be just the ticket.
 The Seoul electronics giant today unveiled a trio of new models — the SL10YG, SL9YG, and SL8YG — ahead of the 2019 Consumer Electronics Show next month in Las Vegas.
 And all three promise to pack a wallop without compromising on aesthetics.

 LG describes the SL10YG, SL9YG, and SL8YG as “sleek” and “understated,” and the press renders seem to bear that out.
 The devices measure about 2.25 inches deep and feature a geometric, brushed metal aesthetic that wouldn’t look out of place in a high-end home theater.
 LG says they can be installed flush to the wall.
 Moreover, they’ve got built-in gyroscope sensors that gauge the speakers’ orientation and adjust the sound output accordingly, obviating the need to break out a laser level.